Bob Hasegawa: Healthcare

 Hasegawa has advocated for universal public healthcare since running in his first election in 2004.
 In 2019 he introduced a legislative version of The Washington Health Trust, a statewide universal healthcare proposal originally introduced to the public by Whole Washington as a ballot initiative, into the Washington State Senate as SB.5222.
 In 2022 Hasegawa was the primary sponsor of SJM 8006 requesting a federal-state partnership towards the establishment of a universal single-payer healthcare both statewide in Washington and federally.

 Housing

 Homelessness and housing affordability are big issues in Seattle.
 Hasegawa has publicly stated his focus on increasing housing, investing in more public housing, and protecting renters.
 In the Senate, he has supported legislation designed to increase the amount of affordable rental housing.
 He co-sponsored legislation to increase funding for local homeless housing and assistance programs.

 Taxes

 Hasegawa has long criticized Washington's tax structure.
 As a mayoral candidate, he has publicized his opposition to the sweet-beverage tax voted on by the Seattle City Council, calling the tax "regressive."
 While he voted for the Sound Transit 3 package, Hasegawa has criticized Sound Transit.
 He has publicly expressed concerns about the effect the increased taxation of ST3 has on low-income residents.

+In 2026, as state senator, Hasegawa cosponsored the SB 6346 “millionaire tax” bill, establishing Washington’s first income tax on annual income over $1 million.